AgoraIO-Usecase/AgoraChat-UIKit-web/README.md

 | Chrome  | 54 or later       |
 | Safari  | 11 or later       |

+## Limitations

+URL Preview Limitations：If a website does not have cross-origin resource sharing (CORS) configured, it may lead to issues with URL resolution.
+CORS is a security mechanism that restricts cross-origin requests initiated from a web browser.
+When a cross-origin request is made from a web page using JavaScript or other client-side technologies, the browser sends a preflight request (OPTIONS request) to confirm whether the target server allows the cross-origin request.
+If the target server is not properly configured for CORS, the browser rejects the cross-origin request, resulting in the inability to access and resolve the URL.
+It's important to note that CORS restrictions are enforced by the browser as a security policy, and they only apply to cross-origin requests initiated from the client-side.
+If URL resolution is performed on the server-side, it usually won't be subject to CORS limitations.
+In such cases, URL resolution can be directly performed on the server-side without the need for client-side scripting to initiate the request.

 ## Project setup

 ### 1. Create a Web Chat UIKit project